brendanhasz/brendanhasz.github.io/_posts/2019-03-04-target-encoding.md

         Number of categorical features to generate
         Default = 10
     n_informative : int >= 0
-        Number of features which carry information about the target.
+        Number of features to carry information about the target.
         Default = 10
     n_categories : int > 0
         Number of categories per feature.
 Default = 10